Vaguery/req-language/README.md

 ## It gets worse

-Here's another sketch, with some extra magic sugar added:
+Here's another sketch, which revisits the "simple arithmetic" one above, but with some extra magic sugar added:

 ~~~ text
 [«num:1» «int:1» + * «float:1» «rational:1» - «odd:1» 42 ÷]